timlac/nexa-audio-video-pipelines/README.md

 - Explore different options for person tracking, see [Github issue](https://github.com/CMU-Perceptual-Computing-Lab/openpose/issues/1448).
 - Use Openface person identification and sync some part of the body, e.g. the nose, and apply the same person id to the openpose output.

+Openpose does not seem to detect hands properly if the full arm length is not continuously captured in the input video.